dmd-program/dmd-400-sp17/capstone-project.md

    4. PDF Documentation complies with presentation guidelines
 5. Deliver a final presentation and contribution for student exhibition of work.

+## Context

+Who are notable people, companies or institutions for your chosen project field?

 ## Types

-* Client Brief
+* Client-based project
   * This project is based on fulfilling stakeholder needs and requirements.
-* Experimental
+* Experimental art or design
-  * This category refers to creative projects that feature
+  * This category refers to creative projects that feature aesthetic explorations often based on new or existing theory.
 * Story-driven
-  * Story driven projects comprise of fictional or non-fictional stories told through narrative media.
+  * Story driven projects comprise of fictional or non-fictional stories told through digital narrative media.
 These stories can be either new or reimagined existing stories.
+* Research and analysis
+  * Projects

 ## Media